state-hiu/virtual-mapgive-course/tutorial-osm-in-qgis.md

 Open QGIS and load the osm.pbf file, you only need to load the points.
 Open the attribute table of the layer.

 Click the 'Select features using an expression button' and read the Select by Expression section of the [Instructions](https://github.com/d3netxer/virtual-mapgive-course/blob/master/qgis-querying.md) to query only the hospitals in Cameroon.
+But this time use this query:

+Do you know what this query is doing?

 After features are selected, in the Layers table of contents right-click the points layer and click on 'Save As'